-- After finishing all the settings, click Input Configuration to finish the configuration for input signal.
-All settings can be changed at the same time and you just need to click this button once. - After changing the settings, you need to click Input Configuration to finish this configuration.
-Otherwise the settings are void.
+- After finishing all the settings, click to finish the configuration for input signal.
+All settings can be changed at the same time and you just need to click this button once. - After changing the settings, you need to click to finish this configuration.
+Otherwise the changes of settings would not be saved.